 The City of Houston Municipal Courts Department (MCD) is proud to offer TEEN COURT!
 This program is specifically designed for teenagers in an effort to promote an interest in those considering a career in law and/or criminal justice.
-MCD”S TEEN COURT is made possible through various partnerships, including the High School for Law Enforcement and Criminal Justice, the Houston Police Department’s Youth Advisory Council, and the Municipal Courts’ Juvenile Case Manager Program.
+MCD”S TEEN COURT is made possible through various partnerships, including the High School for Law and Justice, the Houston Police Department’s Youth Advisory Council, and the Municipal Courts’ Juvenile Case Manager Program.
 The collective goal of the TEEN COURT is to provide education, training, and experience for our participants.

 TEEN COURT overall objectives: